yhayat1/python-labs/Cloud-Automation/AWS/LAB09-SQS-Queue-Automation/README.md

 - Understand queue types (standard vs. FIFO) and their use cases
 - Implement message visibility timeout handling
 - Delete messages and queues properly to avoid resource leaks
+- Learn how to implement asynchronous communication patterns

 ---

 ## 🧰 Prerequisites

-- AWS account with appropriate permissions
+- AWS account with appropriate permissions for SQS
 - Python 3.8+ installed
 - AWS CLI configured with appropriate credentials
+- Basic understanding of messaging queues and asynchronous processing

 ---